PostHog/posthog-dotnet/src/PostHog.AI/README.md

 ### 2. For the `Azure.AI.OpenAI` Library

-The integration with Azure OpenAI is straightforward.
-You can use the same `AddPostHogOpenAI()` method since the handler automatically detects Azure OpenAI endpoints.
+PostHog.AI provides multiple integration options for Azure OpenAI, similar to the OpenAI client library integration.

+#### Option A: Typed HTTP Client (Recommended)

+Register a typed `PostHogAzureOpenAIHttpClient` that you can inject directly:

 ```csharp
 using Azure.AI.OpenAI;